Perinatal Behavioral Health Program

 One in five women will develop anxiety and/or depression during pregnancy or after giving birth.
 South Shore Health is here to help.
-We provide comprehensive medication management and short-term therapy for women during pregnancy, postpartum, and for up to two years of parenting.
+We provide comprehensive medication management and short-term therapy for women during pregnancy, postpartum, and for up to three years of parenting.

 Our goal is to help you make the best choices for you and your baby by providing the most up-to-date information about taking medication during pregnancy and/or breastfeeding.

-After providing individual care plans for pregnant and postpartum women—for up to two years after giving birth—the team then provides referrals for other community-based services that will help you manage for the long term.
+After providing individual care plans for pregnant and postpartum women—for up to three years after giving birth—the team then provides referrals for other community-based services that will help you manage for the long term.